andreapassini/DontLetLukeFall/Documentation/GDD.md

 	##### **Cayote Time**

-	Luke will execute jump even if he left the platfrom where he was standing few istants before.
+	Luke will execute jump even if he left the platform where he was standing few instants before.

 	![JumpFunctionExt](https://user-images.githubusercontent.com/71270277/196027739-b21b2288-e77e-4c1f-9c37-4dddb9490cf8.png)

 	##### **Jump Buffer**

-	When the jump action start and Luke is still in the air, if the charter land on a platfrom few istants after the action start Luke will execute a jump anyway.
+	When the jump action start and Luke is still in the air, if the charter land on a platform few instants after the action start Luke will execute a jump anyway.

 	##### **Edge Detection**